anthonylangsworth/OrderBot/README.md

 ## Sample Suggestions

-This is shown as markdown to prevent Github auto-formatting the output.
-The structure is a work in progress so this may be out of date.
+This is shown as markdown to prevent Github auto-formatting the output differently to Discord.
+The format is a work in progress so this may be out of date.

 ```
 ---------------------------------------------------------------------------------------------------------------------------------